PolyProg/PolyProg.github.io/_events/santa.md

 During the challenge, your team will use one computer to write programs, and submit those to [contest.yandex.com](https://contest.yandex.com/).

-You will use a computer running our custom environment, with the follosing software:
+You will use a computer running our custom environment, with the following software:
 - Editors: Emacs, Geany, Vim
 - IDEs: NetBeans, Code::Blocks, Eclipse (for Java, C++ and Python)
 - Debuggers: gdb (and Eclipse)